Rugby: Toulon boss hits out at Julian Savea - 'I'm going to ask for a DNA test'

 "Some players are average because they want to leave and others because they have a cheque to take, and they can not find a better cheque elsewhere.
 Many will be released," Boudjellal told RMC Sport.

-In November, Savea was involved in car accident when he fell asleep behind the wheel and it he angered the club's fanbase when attended his brother's wedding in Fiji in December.
+In November, Savea was involved in car accident when he fell asleep behind the wheel and he angered the club's fanbase by attending his brother's wedding in Fiji in December.

+"Let me set the record straight," Fatima Savea, Julian's wife, tweeted at the time.